okuvshynov/hcl/README.md

 $ hcl some.sh
 ```

+There's a way to modify series set in incremental mode, by inserting empty line and a new set of titles.
+This can be useful in the cases like 'show top N processes reading from HDD, with 1 second granularity'.
+Check this simple [example](tests/rt_new_series.sh) which simulates that.

 There's an option to use one of the columns in CSV as an 'x' axis.
 Most commonly that would be some form of
 time/date, but it's not required, it can be an arbitrary string.
 X is configured using -x <column_title> or -i <column_index_zero_based> options.

 All other columns need to have floating-point numbers as their values.
-Missing values or the ones failed to parse will be represented as '!'
+Missing values or the ones failed to parse will be represented as '.'
 (NaN).

 There's no filtering/aggregation functionality.
 If there's a need to do so, external tools (awk, xsv, sed, ...) should be used before piping the input to hcl.